CellProfiler/CellProfiler-plugins/documentation/CP-plugins-documentation/overview.md

 # What are CellProfiler Plugins?

 Plugins advance the capabilities of CellProfiler but are not officially supported in the same way as modules.
-Plugins can bring in bridges to other software (like ImageJ, ilastik, Cellpose, and StarDist) Because of this, it is necessary to install CellProfiler from source so it can interact correctly with other software
+A module may be in CellProfiler-plugins instead of CellProfiler itself because:
+- it is under active development
+- it has a niche audience
+- it is not documented to CellProfiler's standards
+- it only works with certain version of CellProfiler
+- it requires extra libraries or other dependencies we are unable or unwilling to require for CellProfiler
+- it has been contributed by a community member

 ## Who made this?